 Type 2 diabetes accounts for 90 to 95 percent of all known cases of diabetes, according to the International Diabetes Federation.
-Type 2 diabetes occurs most often in overweight people over the age of 40.
+Type 2 diabetes occurs most often in people who have overweight over the age of 40.
 However, it is becoming more prevalent among younger populations with the rise in obesity.
 Treatment involves diet, exercise and oral medication.
 Carbohydrates in food have a great impact on blood sugar; knowing what foods contain carbohydrates can help you manage your diabetes.

 Video of the Day